You Earned a Ticket!

 A course in financial literacy is meant to equip students to make wise choices and help them avoid making costly errors.
 Does it?

-The short answer from many studies is yes, but it's important to have realistic expectations.
+The short answer is yes, but studies suggest that it's important to have realistic expectations.
 World Bank studies of small financial education interventions have registered only modest effects, for example.
-A dedicated course is a bigger investment than a smaller program, and likely to have a larger impact, but the effect is likely to be uneven based on how well the curriculum matches the financial needs and context of the students involved.
-Financial education feels relevant if you have money.
+Switching to a dedicated course is likely to produce uneven effects depending on how well the curriculum matches the financial context of the students involved.
+Financial education feels relevant if you have money, or expect to.
 If you don't, it can feel like preaching or wishful thinking.

 In 2019, a study focused specifically on the impact of financial education on African-American college students.
 The study, which includes a useful rubric, found that effective programs have to include practice to be effective.
-Equipping students with theoretical knowledge about personal finance is necessary but not sufficient.
+Theoretical knowledge about personal finance isn't enough.

 Quiz